Tribler/trustchain-superapp/detoks/README.md

 - `util`: Utility classes and functions used in the transaction engine and the UI
 - `test`: Unit tests for the transaction engine

+// TODO - i wrote this cause its nice to have some kind of structure in our files, but this should still be implemented in the actual project

 ## Transaction Engine
 In the context of the Detoks project, the transaction engine is a module that allows to send tokens to other peers.
 In doing so, peers should be able to freely use the DeToks app without any noticeable delay in the user experience.
 This means that the transaction engine should be fast; transactions should happen in the background in orders of milliseconds, but also reliable; integrity should be maintained automatically while the service remains available.